dsasse07/subscription-tracker/README.md

 [[Top]](#table-of-contents)

 #### Enhanced UI
-* :white_check_mark: Use `colorize` to color and format CLI output
+* Use `colorize` to color and format CLI output
-* :white_check_mark: Use `TTY-Table` to create display tables for spending data
+* Use `TTY-Table` to create display tables for spending data
-* :white_check_mark: Use ASCII art to create welcome logo
+* Use ASCII art to create welcome logo
-* :white_check_mark: Animate the welcome menu
+* Animate the welcome menu
-* :white_check_mark: Custom screen clear method created to permanently display logo
+* Custom screen clear method created to permanently display logo
-* :white_check_mark: Sound effects linked to app launch, app exit, warnings, successful changes, and data deletion
+* Sound effects linked to app launch, app exit, warnings, successful changes, and data deletion

 [[Top]](#table-of-contents)